Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Core language

-The theory is based on four primitive commands and a handful of primitive operators.
-The program state space is $\Sigma$.
-A state $\sigma \in \Sigma$ gives the values of the program's variables.
-Given that $r$ is a binary relation on states (i.e.\ $r \subseteq \Sigma \times \Sigma$) and $p$ is a set of states (i.e.\ $p \subseteq \Sigma$), the primitive commands are defined as follows. \begin{description} \item[$\cpstep{r}$] represents an \emph{atomic program step} that can transition from a state $\sigma$ to a state $\sigma'$ if the two states are related by $r$ (i.e.~$(\sigma,\sigma') \in r$). \item[$\cestep{r}$] represents an \emph{atomic environment step} that can transition from a state $\sigma$ to a state $\sigma'$ if the two states are related by $r$. \item[$\cgd{p}$] represents an \emph{instantaneous test} that succeeds an terminates immediately if the current state is in $p$ but fails and is infeasible if the current state is not in $p$. \item[$\Abort$] represents a catastrophic failure that allows any behaviour whatsoever~\cite{Dijkstra75,Dijkstra76}; it is used to represent failure of a precondition assertion and failure of a rely condition. \end{description} For example, $\cpstep{\id}$, where $\id$ is the identity relation on states, represents a stuttering program step that does not change the state.
-Given that $\universalrel = \Sigma \times \Sigma$ is the universal relation on states, the command $\cpstepd$ (note the bold font) can perform any program step, $\cestepd$ can perform any environment step, $\cgdd$ always succeeds and terminates immediately from any state, and $\Magic$ is infeasible from any state.\ \end{lawx}
+Let $\Sigma$ be the (non-empty) program state space, where a state $\sigma \in \Sigma$ gives the values of the program's variables.
+Given that $r$ is a binary relation on states (i.e.\ $r \subseteq \Sigma \times \Sigma$) and $p$ is a set of states (i.e.\ $p \subseteq \Sigma$), the primitive commands are defined as follows. \begin{description} \item[$\cpstep{r}$] represents an \emph{atomic program step} command that can perform the transition $\trans{\sigma}{\pstepd}{\sigma'}$ and terminate, if the two states are related by $r$ (i.e.~$(\sigma,\sigma') \in r$). \item[$\cestep{r}$] represents an \emph{atomic environment step} command that can perform the transition $\trans{\sigma}{\estepd}{\sigma'}$ and terminate, if the two states are related by $r$. \item[$\cgd{p}$] represents an \emph{instantaneous test} command that succeeds and terminates immediately if its initial state is in $p$, otherwise it is infeasible. \end{description} For example, $\cpstep{\id{}}$, where $\id{}$ is the identity relation on states, represents a command that performs a (stuttering) program transition ($\trans{\sigma}{\pstepd}{\sigma}$) that does not change the state and terminates; it differs from the command $\cgd{\Sigma}$, which terminates immediately without performing any program or environment transitions.